doomed-venet/100-days-of-code/log.md

 **Today's Progress**: Learned about classification today using logistic regression algorithm.
 Saw the working of a it in a couple of examples.
 Will try to implement it on some datasets.

 **Thoughts** : Slow progress today.
 Complacency creeping back in me.

+# 100 Days Of Code - Log

+### Day 34: June 28, 2020

+**Today's Progress**: Learned about advanced optimization algorithms that can be used in place of gradient descent to compute faster and more accurately.
+Also learned about multi-class classification by logistic regression using 'one vs rest' method.

+**Thoughts** : Overcame the lazyness by some extent today.
+The best is yet to come.